zoxpx/pxdocs/content/install-with-other/docker/standalone/_index.md

 To upgrade the OCI bundle, simply re-run the [installation Step 1](/install-with-other/docker/standalone#step-1-install-the-px-oci-bundle) with the `--upgrade` option.
 After the upgrade, you will need to restart the Portworx service.

-Below command upgrades your installation to the latest stable Portworx version.
+Below command upgrades your installation to the latest stable Portworx version:

 ```text
 latest_stable=$(curl -fsSL 'https://install.portworx.com?type=dock&stork=false' | awk '/image: / {print $2}')
 sudo docker run --entrypoint /runc-entry-point.sh \